jonathanzong/3d-print-letterpress/README.md

 Final Product
 -------------
 Depending on the resolution of your 3d printer, you will likely have to sand the letter face to be perfectly level.
-I used fine sandpaper while checking the height with a type gauge.
+I used fine sandpaper while checking the height with a type gauge (pictured above).

 My first print: